h0ly0ne/xosl/README.md

 actually required to compile XOSL are present, so if your goal is to grab a pristine version of the development tools, look for them on any abandonware sites.

-To make things more streamlined, a Dockerfile is provided which can be used to build a container image containing DosBox, GNU make and the other tools which are required for a build.
-So, in the end, in order to build XOSL from the sources you only actually need Docker installed.

 ## Fixes